Back Home Next

 Lloyd George''s private secretary.

-2. Why did Clemenceau, Wilson and Lloyd George have such different attitudes at the Conference?
+2. Why did Clemenceau, Wilson and Lloyd George have such different attitudes?